Working with Excel files in OneDrive

 Microsoft OneDrive has a built in “Office sync” or “collaboration” feature that is meant for multiple users who edit the same files simultaneously.
 This works by continuously updating the file on the OneDrive servers while it is being edited.
 However, this can have adverse effects on Report Writer, such as causing the Prep Fields and Tables process to fail to properly prep the files (resulting in Word behaving as though the file had not been prepped when trying to merge or link to it).
 If you are storing your Report Writer Excel files in a folder that is synced to OneDrive, disabling this is recommended.
 This option can no longer be disabled in the OneDrive user interface, but it can be easily modified in the registry directly.

-If that alone does not fix the issue you were having, you can generally get the Excel file you were last trying to prep un-stuck by moving it to a folder that is not synced to OneDrive and prepping it there.
+1. If that alone does not fix the issue, you can generally get the Excel file you were last trying to prep un-stuck by moving it to a folder that is not synced to OneDrive and prepping it there.
 For example, you might create a folder at the root of your C:\ drive temporarily and place it in that and test if it preps successfully.
 If that works, you can then save the file and put it back and should be fine going forward.

 Was this article helpful?